cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 ...........

 Elasticsearch search request may invlove CQL requests to requested fields from the underlying Cassandra table.
-When searching through CQL, you can use `Cassandra tracing <https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlshTracing.html>`_ capabilities to troubleshoot Cassandra performance problems.
+When searching through CQL, you can use `Cassandra tracing <https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlshTracing.html>`_ capabilities to troubleshoot Cassandra's performance problems.

 .. code::